stcorp/muninn/EXTENSIONS.rst

     them already being grouped together into a single top-level directory), this attribute should be set to ``True``.

-``use_hash``
+``hash_type``
-    Determines if a SHA1 hash will be computed for products of the type the plug-in is designed to handle.
-Since computing a hash is an expensive operation, it is useful to set this attribute to False if storing a hash is not required.
+    Determines the hashing algorithm to be used for products of the type the plug-in is designed to handle, e.g. ``md5`` or ``sha1``.
+The available algorithms are those supported by the standard Python ``hashlib`` module.

+    If the attribute is set to ``None`` or the empty string, hashing is disabled for the respective products.
+This can be useful, as hashing is an expensive operation.

+    If the attribute is not set, the ``md5`` algorithm is used by default.

 ``cascade_rule``
     Determines what should happen to products of the type the plug-in is